fernandopalafox/fernandopalafox.github.io/content/research/friction.md

 - Joint degradation
 One way of solving this problem is to come up with a super high-fidelity friction model for the robot you're using.
 This approach works kinda well, but it's typically bespoke and limited to a specific robot.
-We want a more general method.
+We want something more general.

 # Approach
 Three steps: